 After admission, summer students wishing to receive summer aid must submit the online Summer Aid Application which is available on the Financial Aid Office website.

-The Students may be eligible for work study, but must check the indicator box on the FAFSA.
+To apply for work study eligibility, you must first check the indicator box on your FAFSA.
 If you qualify for work study, you will serve as a graduate research assistant to faculty involved in research projects.
 The typical award amount for work study is equivalent to approximately 15 hours of work per week for the student during the academic year.

 Receiving work study funding does not guarantee you a work study position.